Policy@Manchester Articles

 The energy strategy: missed opportunities, false solutions, better ways forward

-Prof Matthew Paterson By Prof Matthew Paterson Filed Under: British Politics, Energy and Environment Posted: May 9, 2022
+Prof Matthew Paterson By Matthew Paterson Filed Under: British Politics, Energy and Environment Posted: May 9, 2022

 The government’s ‘British Energy Security Strategy’ released on the 7th April 2022 has raised more questions than answers for those in interested in energy policy.
 While it claims to offer solutions to the dual problems of rising energy prices and threats to natural gas supplies, it adopts an outdated method that runs conversely to net […]